 - 3. Administration.
 The Committee shall have the sole and complete discretion to administer, interpret and construe the Plan and this Agreement with respect to a Participant and the Operating Agreement with respect to the subject matter hereof, and to determine any and all questions and issues arising with respect to the Plan, this Agreement and the Operating Agreement.
-Any decision of the Committee concerning the Plan, the Operating Agreement or this Agreement shall be final and binding on you. - 4.
-Redemption and Mechanics.
+Any decision of the Committee concerning the Plan, the Operating Agreement or this Agreement shall be final and binding on you. - Redemption and Mechanics.
 At any time after the second anniversary of the Grant Date, all Vested Class B Units may be redeemed (a "Redemption") by you as set forth in the Operating Agreement, subject to the right of LGP, in its sole and absolute discretion, to assume some or all of the Company's obligation to redeem such Tendered Units (as defined in the Operating Agreement) and elect to acquire some or all of the Vested Class B Units from the Tendering Member in exchange for the LGP Unit Shares Amount (as defined in the Operating Agreement).
 To exercise your redemption right, you shall deliver a notice (a "Redemption Notice") in the form attached hereto as Exhibit B, not less than 10 nor more than 60 days prior to March 15 of each year following the first anniversary of the Grant Date (each such date, the "Specified Redemption Date"); provided, however, that if the Company has not given notice of a proposed or upcoming Transaction (as defined in the Operating Agreement) to you at least thirty (30) days prior to the effective date of such Transaction, then you shall have the right to deliver a Redemption Notice until the earlier of (x) the tenth (10th) day after such notice from the Company of a Transaction or (y) the third business day immediately preceding the effective date of such Transaction.
-Not less than five (5) days prior to the Specified Redemption Date, the Company shall notify you whether you are receiving cash or Common Units upon Redemption and whether LGP has assumed any portion of the Company's obligation to redeem your vested Class B Units.
+Not less than five (5) days prior to the Specified Redemption Date, the Company's obligation to redeem your vested Class B Units.
 Any Redemption shall occur automatically after the close of business on the applicable Specified Redemption Date without any action on the part of Grantee.